vtex/faststore/docs/wip/how-to-rollback.md

 Always check the deploy preview before putting a deploy on production.
 The rollback interaction will invite you to do so.

 ### How much time it takes to invalidate caching
-We are investigatig it by now.
+We are investigating it by now.